The Local-Global Principle for Integral Soddy Sphere Packings: Introduction

-The name refers to the radiochemist Frederick Soddy (1877-1956), who in 1936 wrote a {\it Nature} poem \cite{Soddy1936} in which he rediscovered Descartes's Circle Theorem \cite[pp. 37--50]{Descartes1901} and a generalization to spheres, see Theorem \ref{thm:Soddy}.
+The name refers to the radiochemist Frederick Soddy (1877-1956), who in 1936 wrote a {\it Nature} poem \cite{Soddy1936} in which he rediscovered Descartes's Circle Theorem \cite[pp. 37--50]{Descartes1901} and a generalization to spheres, see \thmref{thm:Soddy}.
 The latter was known already in 1886 to Lachlan \cite{Lachlan1886}, and appears in some form as early as 1798 in Japanese Sangaku problems \cite{SangakuW}.
-We name the packings after Soddy because he was the first to observe that there are configurations of circle and sphere packings in which all curvatures\footnote{The curvature of a circle or sphere is one over its radius.} are integers \cite{Soddy1937} ; such a packing is called {\it integral}.
-The numbers illustrated in Figure \ref{fig:Leys} are some of the curvatures in that packing.
-By rescaling an integral packing, we may assume that the only integers dividing all of the curvatures are $\pm1$; such a packing is called {\it primitive}.
-We focus our attention on bounded, integral, primitive Soddy sphere packings.
-In fact, all of the salient features persist if one restricts the discussion to the packing $\sP_{0}$ illustrated in Figure \ref{fig:Leys}; the reader may wish to do so henceforth. \\
+We name the packings after Soddy because he was the first, as far as we know, to observe that there are configurations of circle and sphere packings in which all bends\footnote{The ``bend'' of a circle or sphere is defined to be one over its radius.} are integers \cite{Soddy1937} ; such a packing is called {\it integral}.
+The numbers illustrated in \figref{fig:Leys} are some of the bends in that packing.
+In \cite[p.
+78]{Soddy1937}, Soddy writes that he ``discovered this [integrality] years ago for the simpler case of cylinders, or circles, in connection with the design of an actual mechanism,'' and provides a picture of a corresponding spherical mechanism, reproduced in \figref{fig:Soddy}.

+By rescaling an integral packing, we may assume that the only integers dividing all of the bends are $\pm1$; such a packing is called {\it primitive}.
+We restrict our attention henceforth to bounded, integral, primitive Soddy sphere packings.
+In fact, all of the salient features persist if one considers just the packing $\sP_{0}$ illustrated in \figref{fig:Leys}. \\

-What numbers appear in Figure \ref{fig:Leys}?
-For a typical sphere $S\in\sP$, let $\gk(S)$ be its curvature, and let $\sK=\sK(\sP)$ be the set of all curvatures in $\sP$,
+The goal of this paper is to address the question: What numbers appear in \figref{fig:Leys}?
+For a sphere $S\in\sP$, let $b(S)$ be its bend, and let $\sB=\sB(\sP)$ be the set of all bends in $\sP$,